mateors/javascript/algorithms.md

 doesn’t go into an ininite loop.

 ### Problem Statement:
-Write a recursion function recursionSum that takes an array of numbers and returns the sum of all the numbers in the array.
+Write a recursion function that takes an array of numbers and returns the sum of all the numbers in the array.

 #### Args:
   arrs: an array of numbers